 Isn’t this just an expat thing?

 You’d be forgiven for thinking it’s only expats that need a grab bag.
 And expats living in politically unstable locations at that.
 A UK expat in the US might not need one as much, for example.
-And that’s what I thought all last summer.
-Our grab bag came with us on holiday just in case the borders were closed and we couldn’t’ get back in.
+And that’s what I thought all of last summer.
+For us, living with the uncertainty in Qatar, our grab bag came with us on holiday just in case the borders were closed and we couldn’t’ get back in.
 (It still comes with us now but that’s more a precaution these days – I would do the same in any country).

 What would you take?